 Together with the help of a nutritionist, the district food services department works hard to ensure that foods that go home with our kids in the Snack Pack are shelf stable, simple to prepare for little ones, and enough substance to ensure that the child will not go without throughout the weekend.
 While the menu for Snack Packs change each week, Snack Packs include a mix of the following items:

-Fruitables fruit/veggie juice boxes, shelf-stable white and chocolate milk, fruit snacks, instant oatmeal, single-serve boxes of cereal, Easy Mac, granola bars, cereal bars, Slim Jim beef sticks, fresh apples and oranges, snacks items (such as animal crackers, cookies, etc.), peanut butter crackers, and Ramen noodles (beef flavored).
+Fruitables fruit/veggie juice boxes, shelf-stable white and chocolate milk, fruit snacks, instant oatmeal, single-serve boxes of cereal, Easy Mac, granola bars, cereal bars, Slim Jim beef sticks, fresh apples and oranges, snacks items, peanut butter crackers, and Ramen noodles (beef flavored).

 Each Snack Pack costs approximately $2.50-2.75.